jynik/ready-set-yocto/ready-set-yocto.md

 If you're looking to build Linux-based firmware for embedded platforms, Yocto is a good option for you.

-If you're looking to create reproducible and version-controlled automated firmware builds with excellent traceability, change tracking, license auditing, configurable QA tests, and support for tons of software...
+If you're looking to create automated, reproducible, and version-controlled firmware builds with excellent traceability, change tracking, license auditing, configurable QA tests, and support for tons of software...
 Yocto is a great option for you!